signalwerk/interview/README.md

 ## Max N of array
 Return the N biggest values of an array.
 The code should be as efficient as possible and the maintainability should be ok.

-### Not in Code
+## Calculator
+Build a calculator in html together with js.
+Don't use external libraries.

+## Group sum
-* Imageine you have an array with ranom numbers (int or float) in it.
+Imageine you have an array with ranom numbers (int or float) in it.
 This array has to be split (but not resort) in five groups.
 The order within the group has to stay the same.
 The sum of each group should be as similar as possible to the other groups.

 ```sh
 exampleInnput =  1, 1, 2,   3, 2,   3, 1,   2, 2,   2, 1, 1;